Relapse and Fear

 Stage Four: Action

-Those in the action stage have learned what they need to do to recovery and are actively putting into practice their new knowledge and skills.
+Those in the action stage have learned what they need to do in recovery and are actively putting into practice their new knowledge and skills.

 Stage Five: Maintenance